Budj Bim heritage areas: Lake Condah IPA (2010)

 Lake Condah IPA was dedicated in 2010, and covers 1,700 ha, which includes the properties of Lake Condah, Allambie, Muldooons and Vaughans.
 Situated right next to the lava flows found in Budj Bim National Park in south-west Victoria, the IPA includes significant wetlands.
 It is home to significant species such as the tiger quoll, the great egret and the powerful and barking owls.
 The Kerrup Gunditj clan in this area engineered an extensive aquaculture system at Lake Condah thousands of years ago.
 Other Gunditjmara clans in the area worked with them to establish kooyang (eel) trapping and farming systems and to develop the smoking techniques to preserve their harvest.

 The Budj Bim Rangers maintain the land, protecting cultural heritage sites, managing revegetation and weed eradication projects.

-Lake Condah IPA is included in "The Mt Eccles Lake Condah Area: About 7880ha, 6km south west of Macarthur, comprising Mount Eccles National Park, Stones State Faunal Reserve, Muldoons Aboriginal Land, Allambie Aboriginal Land and Condah Mission", which was declared part of the Budj Bim National Heritage Landscape in July 2004, along with Tyrendarra, under the Environment Protection and Biodiversity Conservation Act 1999.
+Lake Condah IPA is included in "The Mt Eccles Lake Condah Area: About 7880ha, 6 km south west of Macarthur, comprising Mount Eccles National Park, Stones State Faunal Reserve, Muldoons Aboriginal Land, Allambie Aboriginal Land and Condah Mission", which was declared part of the Budj Bim National Heritage Landscape in July 2004, along with Tyrendarra, under the Environment Protection and Biodiversity Conservation Act 1999.